 Cut everything per the pattern pieces and cut chart except the straps and skirt pieces.
 In addition, cut two small rectangles 2.5” by 3”.
-These will be used to make button plackets for the ends of each set of woven ties.
+These will be used to make button or snap plackets for the ends of each set of woven ties.

 Cutting the 5 piece Strip Skirt

 To calculate the height of each strip, you will first need to figure out the finished measurement of the skirt.
 For the Eden pattern, the hem is made by folding up the bottom raw edge a ½” and then another ½” for a total of 1”.
 The top portion of the skirt is sewn to the bodice with a ½” seam allowance so we will need to take that into account as well.
 To figure out the finished measurement, refer to the cut chart for the height you are making and subtract the 1” hem allowance and the ½” top seam allowance.
 This will give you the intended finished length of the skirt.

 I am making my dress with a size 2 width and size 4 length.
 I have referred to the cutting chart in the pattern and it says that I need to cut my skirt at 29.25” wide for a size 2 and 14.5” long for a size 4.
 The width will stay the same but I will need to subtract 1.5” from the length.